MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/sites/configure-self-service-site-creation-in-SharePoint-Server-2019.md

 description: "Summary: Learn how to configure self-service site creation in different web applications and remote server farms in SharePoint Server 2019 Public Preview."
 ---

-# Configure self-service site creation in the SharePoint home page
+# Configure self-service site creation in SharePoint Server 2019

 **Summary:** Learn how to configure self-service site creation in different web applications and remote server farms in SharePoint Server 2019 Public Preview.

-The self-service site creation experience in the SharePoint supports creating new sites in a different web application, regardless of whether the web application is hosted on the local farm or a remote farm.
+The self-service site creation experience in SharePoint supports creating new sites in a different web application, regardless of whether the web application is hosted on the local farm or a remote farm.
 This gives greater flexibility and control in managing SharePoint farms.

 Self-service site creation updates for SharePoint Server 2019 Public Preview offers the following:

 - The ability to create sites in other web applications and in web applications hosted in remote SharePoint farms.

-- By default the SharePoint home page only uses modern site templates when self-service site creation is enabled.
-If you want users to only  create classic sites you can add the (/_layouts/15/scsignup.aspx) page to use classic site templates.
+- By default the SharePoint home page and team sites only use modern site templates when self-service site creation is enabled.
+If you want users to only  create classic sites you can add the (/_layouts/15/scsignup.aspx) page for users to use classic site templates.

 - The ability for farm administrators to hide the Create Site link from the SharePoint home page, so users have to go through their IT organization to create new sites.